philrz/super/docs/language/pipeline-model.md

 Also, when aggregating data using group-by keys, the group-by assignments create new named record fields.

-In all of these cases, the Zed language uses the token `:=` to denote field assignment.
+In all of these cases, the SuperPipe language uses the token `:=` to denote field assignment.
 For example,
 ```
 put x:=y+1